Handsome Siblings (TV series)

-Handsome Siblings (绝代双骄 (Jue Dai Shuang Jiao)) is a 2020 Chinese television series based on the novel Juedai Shuangjiao by Gu Long.
+Handsome Siblings is a 2020 Chinese wuxia television series based on the novel Juedai Shuangjiao by Gu Long.
 It aired on both CCTV and Netflix.

-Plot
+Synopsis

-The story follows twin brothers, who were separated at birth and raised to be enemies.
-Jiang Xiaoyu, is raised in Wicked Canyon by five of the Ten Great Villains, who want him to be the greatest villain of all time.

-Hua Wu Que, is taken to Yihua Palace, the epitome of Martial Arts training, by the two Masters who kidnap him shortly after birth.
-He is raised to be righteous and to handle situations that arise in the Martial Arts World.
+The story follows a pair of twin brothers who were separated at birth and raised to be enemies.
+Jiang Xiaoyuer is trained by five of the "Ten Great Villains", who want him to be the greatest villain of all time in the jianghu.
+Hua Wuque is taken to Yihua Palace by Yaoyue and Lianxing, who kidnap him shortly after birth.
+He is raised to be righteous and to handle situations that arise in the jianghu.

-Once his training is complete, Hua Wu Que is ordered to leave Yihua Palace, find and kill Jiang Xiaoyu and not return until the order is fulfilled.
-But along the way, Xiaoyu and Wu Que befriend each other, and decide to work together to stop the martial arts world from falling into chaos.
+Once his training is complete, Hua Wuque is ordered to leave Yihua Palace, find and kill Xiaoyuer, and not return until he has completed his mission.
+Along the way, Xiaoyuer and Hua Wuque befriend each other, and decide to work together to stop the jianghu from falling into chaos.